oroinc/documentation/commerce/admin_guide/payment/paypal_services/index.rst

 PayPal Payflow Payment Gateway VS PayPal Payments Pro
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* **PayPal Payflow Getaway** is a secure payment gateway that receives information about payments via debit and credit cards, authorizations, captures, etc., processes this information and sends payment transactions to the external payment processor that handles the credit card payments.
+* **PayPal Payflow Gateway** is a secure payment gateway that receives information about payments via debit and credit cards, authorizations, captures, etc., processes this information and sends payment transactions to the external payment processor that handles the credit card payments.

 * **PayPal Payment Pro** uses PayPal Payflow Payment Gateway and PayPal payment processor.

-PayPal Getaway/Pro Ordinary VS Express Checkout
+PayPal Gateway/Pro Ordinary VS Express Checkout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * For the **ordinary** checkout, a customer user enters the card number, issue date, and, optionally, CVV code.
 This information is kept in their browser until it is sent directly to the payment gateway server (avoiding the website).
 Ordinary checkout in OroCommerce enables delayed payment capture.